rogeriomm/monorepo-datahub-ops/docs/devcontainers/Development Containers.md

 ## PostgreSQL

-PostgreSQL requires TLS for all TCP connections.
-Its public certificate is available at `on-premises/docker/postgres/certificates/server.crt` after the container starts.
-The private key remains inside the PostgreSQL data volume.
+PostgreSQL requires mutually authenticated TLS for all TCP connections.
+A local CA signs the server and reusable client certificates.
+The client artifacts are available under `on-premises/docker/postgres/certificates/` after the container starts; the CA and server private keys remain inside the PostgreSQL data volume.

+Set `POSTGRES_HOSTNAME` to the DNS name used by remote clients before starting the service.
+The generated server certificate also includes `postgres`, `localhost`, and `127.0.0.1` for local access.

+The client certificate common name matches `POSTGRES_USER`.
+A PKCS12 copy named `postgres-client.p12`, with alias `user`, is protected by `POSTGRES_CLIENT_STORE_PASSWORD` for JDBC clients that require a keystore.

 ### Debugging